vitorjungles/login-screen/README.md

 The objective of this project is to improve my skills in HTML, CSS and JavaScript.

 ## :question: How does the Login screen work?
 Enter your username, email and password, so your user will already be registered.
-The system will not accept users who are already registered or e-mails, passwords and invalid user names.
+The system will not accept users who are already registered or e-mails, passwords and invalid usernames.

 ## :computer: What technologies are used?
 This project was done with HTML5, CSS3 and JavaScript.